 Flow Imaging Microscopy began as a novel concept when the first flow imaging microscope—FlowCam—was developed at Bigelow Laboratory for Ocean Sciences in Boothbay Harbor, Maine.
-The then-available tools, a microscope for plankton identification and a flow cytometer for counting, were time-consuming and labor-intensive, so the scientists at Bigelow sought to develop a better method.
+The tools available at the time—a microscope for identifying plankton and a flow cytometer for counting them—were time-consuming and labor-intensive.
+As a result, scientists at Bigelow set out to develop a more efficient method.

 Their FlowCam design combined the benefits of a flow cytometer and a microscope in a single instrument.
 A sample of ocean water could be introduced into the system, and particles would be automatically, digitally imaged and analyzed.

-Today, FlowCam is an essential tool in particle characterization labs in a broad array of biologics and materials applications that care about the size, shape, and morphology of particles in solution:
+Today, FlowCam is an essential tool in particle characterization labs across a broad range of biologics and materials applications, where understanding the size, shape, and morphology of particles in solution is critical.:

-- Aquatic: the study of microbial life in the world’s marine and freshwater bodies to understand key processes driving these ecosystems
+- Aquatic Research and Water Quality Monitoring: the study of microbial life in the world’s marine and freshwater bodies to understand key processes driving these ecosystems

-- Biopharma: characterization of biopharmaceutical aggregates and other subvisible particles in parenteral drugs to evaluate the stability of formulations
+- Biopharmaceutical Applications: characterization of biopharmaceutical aggregates and other subvisible particles in parenteral drugs to evaluate the stability of formulations

-The flow imaging particle analysis workflow is streamlined with FlowCam!
+FlowCam streamlines the workflow for imaging particle analysis!
 A sample containing particles is injected into a flow cell, where it flows through a path positioned between a light source and a magnifying objective in front of a digital camera.
 As the sample passes by, the camera automatically captures images of up to 50,000 particles per minute.

-In real-time, VisualSpreadsheet software extracts single particle images from the camera images.
-It compiles a variety of basic measurements such as particle count, diameter, volume, and aspect ratio, as well as more advanced morphology measurements like circularity, elongation, and perimeter.
+In real time, the VisualSpreadsheet software extracts single-particle images from the camera images.
+It compiles a variety of basic measurements, such as particle count, diameter, volume, and aspect ratio, as well as more advanced morphology measurements, such as circularity, elongation, and perimeter.
 Other particle characteristics include intensity, transparency, and color.
 Using VisualSpreadsheet, you can readily sort, filter, classify, and display your data analysis in various formats.

 One of the key advantages of flow imaging microscopy with FlowCam is that particle measurements are calculated directly from an image of the particle.
-Since flow imaging microscopy is designed with fixed optics at known magnifications, distance measurements on the image can be directly converted to real distance measurements on the object.
+Since flow imaging microscopy is designed with fixed optics at known magnifications, distance measurements in the image can be directly converted to real-world measurements on the object.
 Flow imaging systems do not have to make any assumptions about a particle’s size and shape because they measure multiple particle properties directly from an image.

-Other particle analysis systems, such as light obscuration, laser diffraction, and light scattering, need to make assumptions about the particle's physical dimensions.
-These techniques measure a signal proportional to a physical dimension and convert that signal to a value representing the number of particles and corresponding particle size distribution in the sample.
+Other particle analysis systems, such as light obscuration, laser diffraction, and light scattering, require assumptions about the particle's physical dimensions.
+These techniques measure a signal proportional to a physical dimension and convert it into a value representing the number of particles and the corresponding particle-size distribution in the sample.
 In addition, many of these analytical techniques only measure ensemble (bulk) properties, i.e., the properties of the overall population distribution.

 The ultimate benefit of performing flow imaging microscopy with a FlowCam imaging system is that you can visualize single particles and calculate desired sample properties based directly on individual particle images.